-My wife has been using a bullet journal for over two years.
+My wife has been using a bullet journal for years now.
 At first, I thought she just found a new manifestation for her list-making obsession.
 Eventually, though, I realized that it was a little more complex than that.
 Around the time she started blogging, she asked me to proofread one of her first posts on how to start a bullet journal.
 I did my husbandly duties and scoured the post looking for mistakes, but I didn’t absorb any of the information.
 Soon enough, her blog got popular and I had to stop and ask: Why exactly do people like her journal?
 She told me all about Ryder Carroll, Boho Berry, Page Flutter, and many more blogs about the bullet journal, so she clearly wasn’t the first to write about this subject.
 So I went back and read that post again, but this time I saw something new.

 I realized this system could be perfect for me.
 After reading her post and watching the original bullet journal video, it hit me that this system could do wonders for someone as disorganized as myself.
 Did I think the bullet journal would solve all of my problems?
 No. But I knew it could help put a dent in those problems.